By

 live and to work.

-Some of my European-American ancestors may have been racists, but
+Some of my European-American ancestors

-most were not placists.
-They remembered that 100% of our family DNA was
+may have been racists, but most were not placists.
+They remembered that 100% of

-imported by immigrants who left other places to come to this place.
-Most were
+our family DNA was imported by immigrants who left other places to come to this

-to leave because they had family in both places.
-My immigrant ancestors chose
+place they chose to leave because they had family in

-to move from place to place to find a better life.
-In past decades and
+both places.
+My immigrant ancestors chose to move from place to place to find a

-centuries, many Americans believed that people from many places could or should
+better life.
+In past decades and centuries, many Americans believed that people

-work together as equals.
-The Wall Street Journal and many Republicans used to believe in
+from many places could or should work together as equals.
+The Wall Street

-open borders.
+used to believe in open borders.

 Placism hurts many more people than racism.
 Both have similar